 For businesses founded by two or more partners, this can be a contentious affair especially if there is no clear definition of roles besides sharing the title as co-founders.

 There are many challenges businesses will face as they try to establish a presence in the Philippines.
-While others have managed to get rid of the obstacles, many have failed miserably.
+While others have managed to eliminate the obstacles, many have failed miserably.
 And as more Filipinos see businesses falter, it adds to the build-up of skepticism around the difficult role entrepreneurs play.

 Having these challenges identified is a good first step that should hopefully lead to addressing each of these issues.